Flapjack, anyone? It’s the weekend, diets have flown out the window and frankly, what better way is there to get acquainted?

 Oh good, you too?
 Well then let’s begin…

-As the name suggests Devon is home for me, my husband and the worlds bounciest dog.
-The last 18 months have been a whirlwind for all of us; we got married, moved house and we’re about to have a baby which has left little time for much else.
+As the name suggests Devon is home for me, my husband, our baby son and the worlds bounciest dog.
+The last 18 months have been a whirlwind for all of us; we got married, moved house and we’ve had a baby which has left little time for much else.
 I love to attempt to cook, write and make over our house which frankly needs more than a lick of paint.
 I’d love to say I’m good at all three of those things but that would be a stretch of the imagination too far… What I lack in skill, I make up for in enthusiasm and pure stubbornness.

 Why blogging?
 I’ve always found writing a great way to take some time out.
 Plus I love to chat which reminds me I’ve probably done too much already, eh bestie?